 Please visit https://communityview.lls.org to learn more or join.

 Open communication is critical for coping with the feelings that arise during illness.
 Family Support Groups feature sessions led by local healthcare professionals where you can share your concerns, fears, problems and experiences in a comfortable and caring setting.
-Find the right Support Group for you!
+Blood Cancer Support Group Columbus, OH

 Our weekly two-hour online chats provide a friendly forum to share experiences and offer support for people living with non-Hodgkin lymphoma or chronic myeloid leukemia and for young adults (aged 18-39) living with blood cancer.
 Each chat is moderated by an oncology social worker.
 For more information, see Online Chats.